AsmSafone/RadioPlayerV3/README.md

 2. `API_HASH` : Get it from https://my.telegram.org/apps
 3. `BOT_TOKEN` : Get it from [@Botfather](https://t.me/botfather) XD
 4. `SESSION_STRING` : Generate from [@genStr robot](http://t.me/genStr_robot) or [![genStr](https://img.shields.io/badge/repl.it-genStr-yellowgreen)](https://repl.it/@AsmSafone/genStr)
-5. `CHAT` : ID of Channel/Group where the bot plays Music/Radio.
+5. `CHAT_ID` : ID of Channel/Group where the bot plays Music/Radio.
-6. `LOG_GROUP` : Group to send Playlist, if CHAT is a Group.
+6. `LOG_GROUP` : ID of Group to send Playlist, if CHAT_ID is a Group.
-7. `ADMINS` : ID of users who can use admin commands.
+7. `AUTH_USERS` : ID of Auth Users who can use Admin commands. (for multiple users seperated by space)
 8. `STREAM_URL` : Stream URL of radio station or a youtube live video to stream when the bot starts or with /radio command.
 Here is [Some Live Streaming Links](https://telegra.ph/Live-Radio-Stream-Links-05-17).
 9. `MAXIMUM_DURATION` : Maximum duration of song to play.(Optional)
 10. `REPLY_MESSAGE` : A reply to those who message the USER account in PM.
 Leave it blank if you do not need this feature.